Sunbird-Knowlg/knowledge-platform/knowlg-automation/README.md

 Infra provision on local

 Pre-requisites:
 For local provision, kind provider is used to provision the cluster.
-Steps:
-Run shell script and provide option as "local"
+Steps:Run shell script and provide option as "local"
 Create infra on local
 Steps:
 cd terraform
 sh create --auto-approve

 Destroy infra on local
 Steps:
 cd terraform
 sh destroy --auto-approve